mdmahmudun/Webscrapping/README.md

-For running the App, run the following code in your terminal: streamlit run app.py
+For running the App, run the following code in your terminal: <br>
+streamlit run app.py